 A leaf object that defines a position or role within an organization.
 Use the Organizational Role object to specify a position that can be filled by different people, such as Team Leader or Vice President.

-See also "Object"; "Managing Organizational Role Objects" in Chapter 1 of Supervising the Network.
+See also "Object"; Managing Organizational Role Objects in Supervising the Network.